Our Occupational Therapists

 Yeily Lee

-Yeily Lee is a Registered Occupational Therapist with the College of Occupational Therapists of British Columbia.
+Yeily Lee is a Registered Occupational Therapist with the College of Health and Care Professionals of BC.
 She is a passionate and dedicated occupational therapist who values helping her clients engage in meaningful occupations to improve their overall well-being.
 With a master's degree in occupational therapy from Dalhousie University, Yeily's professional journey began in the community, where she worked with clients facing a diverse range of needs, including chronic pain, motor vehicle accidents, hospital discharges, and mental health challenges.
 As she immersed herself in her work, Yeily discovered a deep interest and affinity for supporting individuals dealing with mental health issues.
 Motivated to make a significant impact in this area, she decided to specialize in mental health care.
 Through her commitment to ongoing professional development, Yeily has honed her skills and expertise in various therapeutic modalities, including prolonged exposure therapy, mindfulness and relaxation techniques, and acceptance and commitment therapy (ACT).
 Outside of her professional life, Yeily finds joy in exploring different restaurants, savoring new culinary experiences.
 She also enjoys spending time with her friends and family.
 An avid dog lover, Yeily can often be found admiring and watching dogs at parks, finding comfort in the simple joys of life.

 REgistered Occupational Therapist